Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - **User-controllable symbology**: Support efficient rendering of client-side symbology and styling.
 - **Extensibility**: Support new layer types, new geometry types, and new platforms.
 - **Web Friendliness**: Provide easy to handle data using JSON and current web standards.
 - **Compatibility**: Provide a single structure that is compatible across web, mobile, and desktop clients.
-Support is also included for cloud and on-premises servers.
+Support is also included for cloud and servers.
 - **Declarative**: Communicate clearly to minimize the amount of required domain knowledge to support the format.
 - **Follow REST/JSON API Best Practices:** Provide navigable links to all resources.